 SECOND ARTICLE.
 Corporate Purpose.
-The main purpose of the Company is to carry out, regularly and professionally, one or more activities related to providing loans and finance leases in the environmental infrastructure sector to Mexican states and municipalities, their government-run agencies and institutions and private companies for projects and programs that have been duly approved by the Board of Directors of the Border Environment Cooperation Commission and the North American Development Bank.
+The main purpose of the Company is to carry out, regularly and professionally, one or more activities related to providing loans and finance leases in the environmental infrastructure sector to Mexican states and municipalities, their government-run agencies and institutions and private companies for projects and programs that have been duly approved by the Board of Directors of the North American Development Bank.